HOW THE PRINCIPLES OF REGGIO EMILIA ARE SUPPORTED BY NEUROSCIENCE FINDINGS OF SUCCESSFUL LEARNING

 How do the Principles of Reggio Emilia Reflect the Neuroscience of Successful Learning?

-In the discussion below, I will discuss the principles concerning brain research on experiences and interactions that support learning.
+In the discussion below, I will explore the principles related to brain research on experiences and interactions that support learning.
 The brain, a miraculous organ, is the only organ created within and beyond the body.
 What children experience has a profound impact on their identity and self-esteem.

 A. Principles that encapsulate the VISION of the schools